cleeem/Splatoon3-assets/README.md

     (image size : 120px x 120px)

 ## gears
+    Please note that all gears are not present
+    I will add them as I go along
 #### headGears
     all the head gears images
     (image size : 256px x 256px)